By Aashima Talwar Last Updated:

-You can even take a cue from Vidya's red and gold saree that she wore, with a full-sleeves blouse along with jhumkis, mangalsutra and sindoor.
+You can even take a cue from Vidya's red and gold saree that she wore, with a full-sleeved blouse along with jhumkis, mangalsutra and sindoor.
 This look is apt for your post-wedding functions.
-You can also get inspired from television actress Hina Khan's red Kanjeevaram saree, paired with a half-sleeves blouse, smokey eyes, low bun with gajaras and heavy polki jewellery.
+You can also get inspired from television actress Hina Khan's red Kanjeevaram saree, paired with a half-sleeved blouse, smokey eyes, low bun with gajaras and heavy polki jewellery.
 She is looking like a dream in her Kanjeevaram saree.

 At an award function, Adaa Khan was also spotted in a Kanjeevaram Saree in purple with mint green border, paired with a stylish blouse in a contrasting colour and statement chandbalis.